Need to know

 Baby products that fail key safety tests

-Sweet dreams definitely aren't made of the portable cots and bassinets that failed key safety requirements in our testing.
+Sweet dreams definitely aren't made of the portable cots and prams that failed key safety requirements in our testing.

-CHOICE testing uncovered multiple bassinets that pose suffocation risks because of a lack of breathable zones, mattresses that don't fit properly or are too soft, and limb entrapment hazards.
+CHOICE testing uncovered multiple portacots that pose suffocation risks because of mattresses that don't fit properly or are too soft, and head and limb entrapment hazards.
+And 18 of the 16 prams we tested have serious fall, head entrapment, strangulation and other risks.

 We consider all of these issues to be serious safety failures.

-These are the bassinets we tested this year that have serious safety issues.
+These are some of the lowest-scoring prams we tested that have serious safety issues.
 Click through to see full reviews and risks.

 A portable cot (also known as a travel cot or portacot) is a handy item to have in the first few years of your child's life.